 The name ‘open-die’ gets its name as the dies do not fully enclose the item being forged.
 This means that the workpiece may flow in all places other than where it makes contact with the dies.
 As a result, the operator needs to be more proactively involved in the process and position the metal to get the desired shape.

 Although the dies are usually flat in shape, some have a shaped surface to reshape the metal.
-Example of this may be a concave or convex arch to give the metal a rounded finish.
+An example of this may be a concave or convex arch to give the metal a rounded finish.
 Commonly found examples of items that can be produced using open-die forging include; large bars and shafting, large discs and cylinders.

 Commonly found examples of items that can be produced using open-die forging include; large bars and shafting, large discs and cylinders.